 One hundred percent of Oxford Academy students are enrolled in courses that meet the University of California (UC) A-G requirements and 100% graduate with UC eligibility.
-For the senior class of 2016, 87% matriculated to a four-year college, and 13% matriculated to a two-year college.
+For the senior class of 2016, 90% matriculated to a four-year college, and 10% matriculated to a two-year college.
 At least 58% of Oxford Academy students are enrolled in Visual and Performing Arts classes.
 They also participate in intramural sports at the junior high level and CIF sports at the high school level.
 All Oxford Academy students participate in a comprehensive honors curriculum and are required to enroll in a minimum of four Advanced Placement (AP) courses to graduate.
 Additionally, students select a Career Technical Education (CTE) pathway: Software and Systems Development, Engineering, Business, or Biomedical Science pathway.
-Students in the eighth grade complete a reflective portfolio that is presented at student-led parent conferences during the fourth quarter.
-In February, each senior presents their culminating reflective portfolio to a small group of guest panelists.
-Oxford Academy offers the following support programs to help struggling students who are not meeting the required Grade Point Average (GPA): Learning Skills class with assigned high school tutors, before or after school tutoring, academic probation meetings with teachers and counselors, writing skills workshop, and mathematics support classes during the summer.
+Oxford Academy offers the following support programs to help struggling students who are not meeting the required Grade Point Average (GPA): before or after school tutoring, academic probation meetings with teachers and counselors, writing skills workshop, and mathematics support.